molivajimenez22/Belly_Button_Biodiversity/README.md

 # Belly_Button_Biodiversity

 For this assignment, I built an interactive dashboard.
-The dashboard catalogs the microbes that colonize human navels to see which is closes to beef.
+The dashboard catalogs the microbes that colonize human navels to see which is closest to the values of beef.

 ### **Welcome to the Belly Button Biodiversity Dashboard**